garrandall/popular-music-data/tracks/come-back-the-five-stairsteps.md

 Come back
 Come back
 Come back to me
-What have i done
+What have I done
-Oooh
+Oh
 To make you feel this way
-Oooh
+Oh
-If i cant stop crying
+If I can't stop crying
 I would have to stay
 Just come back
 Come back